zammad/zammad-user-documentation/extras/reporting.rst

    a download button based on the report profile and your filtering.
 The download feature provides the tickets in a ``.xlsx`` spreadsheet.

-   .. note:: The ticket preview and download button are only showing up if you
+   .. note:: The ticket preview and download button are only displayed if you
     selected a filter based on "Ticket Count" (see 1).

     Due to technical reasons, the download is limited to 6.000 entries.